kprahul1729/Alpha_Fractal/README.md

 ## Methods:

--`generate_points(x0, y0)`: Returns lists of x and y coordinates for the fractal, starting at (x0, y0).
+- `generate_points(x0, y0)`: Returns lists of x and y coordinates for the fractal, starting at (x0, y0).

 # Notes

--Designed for intervals divided into equal subintervals.
+- Designed for intervals divided into equal subintervals.

--The choice of scale_vector, b_func, and f_func affects the fractal's shape and properties.
+- The choice of scale_vector, b_func, and f_func affects the fractal's shape and properties.

--Higher max_depth yields more detail but increases computation time and memory usage.
+- Higher max_depth yields more detail but increases computation time and memory usage.

+- For better understanding see `main.py`